Linacre College, Oxford: History

 Linacre College (called Linacre House for its first three years) was the UK's first graduate society for both sexes and all subjects.

 Founding Principal John Bamborough described it as "a deliberate experiment by the University to see whether the needs of graduate students could be met by a new type of society."

-It was founded on 1 August 1962, in premises on St Aldate's formerly occupied by St Catherine's Society (now St Catherine's College) and currently home to the university's Music Department.
+It was founded on 1 August 1962, in premises on St Aldate's formerly occupied by St Catherine's Society (now St Catherine's College) and later home to the university's Music Department.
 Initially there were 115 members of whom only 30 were British.
 The first senior members included Isaiah Berlin, Dorothy Hodgkin and John Hicks.

 In November 1964, Linacre became a self-governing society and then on 1 August 1986 an independent college of Oxford University by royal charter.
 In 1977, Linacre moved to its present site at Cherwell Edge, a Queen Anne building designed in part by Basil Champneys, which was formerly a private home, a convent of the Society of the Holy Child Jesus, and a residence for students of other colleges.
 Since 2010, the principal has been Nick Brown.